The Best Restaurants In New Orleans

 If you’ve got to feed a crowd, Paladar 511 is where you head to make sure everyone’s happy.
 As the night wears on, this place truly comes alive as the chatter from every table inside this lofty Italian restaurant is fueled by great cocktails and one of our favorite wine lists around.
 Just down the way from Bywater American Bistro - a more intimate option for a date - here the menu is all about pizza, pastas, and hearty sauces, but make sure the squid ink spaghetti is on your table.
 With its perfectly cooked shrimp, you’ll end up fighting over who gets the last one, which come swimming in a Calabrian chili butter we’d happily buy by the jar.
 For pizza, order the Farm Egg, which also comes topped with bacon and collard greens and is worth every messy bite.
 Save room for dessert too, because the dark chocolate budino is one of the best sweet finishes in the city.

 Don’t let the outdated Sugar Park neon sign out front fool you: You can find this fun wine bar inside a small house on St. Claude in the Bywater.
-Here it’s all about natural wines and a reservations-only, five-course tasting menu full of surprising dishes, especially during “Vegetarian Week,” which begins the third Thursday of every month and shows off the kitchen’s creativity.
-The menu is always rotating, but think fermenting, braising, smoking, poaching - anything that can be done to get the most out of seasonal, local produce (a recent favorite featured spot prawn served with lovage and fermented tomato).
-If you fail to make reservations, stop by anyway and dip into the bar snacks, like the table salad or the pate de campagne.
+Here, it’s all about enjoying natural wines and a reservations-only, five-course tasting menu full of surprising dishes in a dining room reminiscent of a friend’s cozy apartment.
+The menu is always rotating, but think fermenting, braising, smoking, poaching—anything that can be done to get the most out of seasonal, local produce (a recent favorite featured spot prawn served with lovage and fermented tomato).
+If you fail to make reservations, stop by anyway when the weather’s nice and grab some wine and bar snacks on the garden patio.

 Stand outside of Luvi on the busy Tchoupitoulas Street corner and it could be hard to believe just how calm the tidy little restaurant is beyond the cottage’s muted blue door.
 More cool blues with greens and bright florals surround the intimate space, where chefs prepare dishes from Shanghai and Japan just beyond the L-shaped counter.
 This is the sort of place where you’ll happily lose count as you order plate after plate, many of which are small but easily shared.
 Delicate cuts of seared tuna and salmon come from the raw bar, but be sure to dip your chopsticks into orders of the spicy dan dan noodles, which come swimming in housemade bone broth and get their heat from a touch of ghost chili oil.